 Of course, as everyone on week (…what week is it?
-Are we even still using weeks?) now knows, home cooking from a limited pantry can get monotonous, especially when it’s the new reality, 3 meals a day, 7 days a week.
-When we’ve exhausted our Venn diagram of bowl combos, finished the last of the of our perishable dips and spreads, and stopped twitching from our 15th dalgona coffee, it’s easy to find ourselves daydreaming about another time on another planet when we’d sit elbow to elbow with strangers, ungloved hand caressing silverware and glasses, and order things from a menu that we’d possibly never even heard of -and certainly hadn’t had to peel, chop, or roast.
+Are we even still using weeks?) now knows, home cooking from a limited pantry can get monotonous, especially when it’s the new reality, three meals a day, seven days a week.
+When we’ve exhausted our Venn diagram of bowl combos, finished the last of the of our perishable dips and spreads, and stopped twitching from our 15th Dalgona coffee, it’s easy to find ourselves daydreaming about another time on another planet when we’d sit elbow to elbow with strangers, ungloved hand caressing silverware and glasses, and order things from a menu that we’d possibly never even heard of—and certainly hadn’t had to peel, chop, or roast.

 At the risk of severely disappointing you with this segue, allow me to share my favorite quarantine kitchen hack.
 It won’t be served to you on the rocks or with a side of crackling sweet potato fries, but I can promise you it will add endless new depths of flavor to your next 253 meals, offer a way to preserve the brightness and crunch of fresh vegetables, and provide a new, possibly much-needed, indoor distraction.